-Your website’s design creates a first impression with your users, and you want to make their interaction with your site as human-friendly as possible.
+Your website’s design creates the first impression with your users, and you want to make their interaction with your site as human-friendly as possible.
 Nobody wants to be greeted and instructed by a robot.

 Making your website human-centered means making it easy to use and not making people guess what they are supposed to do next.
-It means that you focus your design around people’s actions and how your visitors expect your website to work for them.
+It means that you focus your design on people’s actions and how your visitors expect your website to work for them.

 You can improve user experience on your site by easily solving common problems that would otherwise take your visitors’ time to figure out.

 The most common problems that visitors find on poorly designed websites: